 This site is geared toward established artists.
 The designs are slick, professional and completely customizable.
 Features include Google Analytics integration to boost your site visits and multimedia upload capabilities including MP3, flash, video and PDF.
 Nothing good comes for free with impact.
-After a free 30 day trial, they charge a $50 set-up fee and $21 monthly.
+After a free 30 day trial, they charge a steep $50 set-up fee and $21 monthly.
 Not the best option if you’re starting off.

 Sleek designs, supports an array of media uploads.